Yamaha DragStar 1100

 The Yamaha XVS 1100 DragStar, sold as the V-Star 1100 in North America, is a motorcycle manufactured by Yamaha Motor Corporation.
 It comes in two versions, the XVS1100 Custom and the XVS1100A Classic, the former a more modern style, and the latter a more classic style, with rounder edges and is 13 kg heavier.
 The seat height is slightly lower on the Custom.

 The 1100, along with its 650 sibling, enjoy a huge following around the world.
 Aftermarket companies produce a number of items to customize the model.
 Over the lifespan of the model, changes have been evolutionary, with only minor updates.

 Beginnings

 The DragStar began as the XVS650 in 1997 in Europe (400 version available in Japan since 1996), and grew in 1999 to include the XVS1100 Custom.
 The 1100 used a reworked version of the venerable Virago 75-degree, air-cooled v-twin engine which had been in use since the early 1980s.

 The Star version offered better torque for the new midsize cruiser bike.
 The Star carried over the shaft-drive layout from the Virago, but relied on a new suspension and frame, discarding the outboard dual shocks and stressed-member engine arrangement of the Virago in favor of a single-shock and twin downtubes.
 Dual Mikuni 37 mm carburetors with throttle-position sensors are used to efficiently meter fuel to the 8.3:1, oversquare engine.

+The last of the bikes were manufactured in 2008.